 Palau was made for kayaking, where paddlers can make their way into any one of hundreds of deserted bays and lagoons with perfectly unspoiled scenery, impeccable preserved reefs and coves, and only the swirling sound of the paddles breaking through the turquoise surface.
 Palau is probably the best place in the world for nature-loving kayakers to take day trips or excursions of several days.

 The same serenity of nature’s pure embrace, through protected mangrove forests, is a twisting labyrinth of life set on a mirrored sheet of water.
 High in the tops of the canopies, fruit bats sleep.
 Channels take you to deltas of white sand set on top of the rich mangrove mud.
 You will also find land crabs, monitor lizards, and the amazing amphibious mudskipper fish.

-What better way to view hundreds of islands at once is to take a scenic flight or helicopter tour over Palau.
+What better way to view hundreds of islands at once is to take a scenic flight, helicopter tour or skydiving over Palau.
 The famous mushroom-shaped gems of Palau’s Rock Islands Southern Lagoon were inscribed in 2012 as a mixed cultural and natural site into the UNESCO World Heritage List.
 Covering 100,200 hectares with 445 uninhabited limestone islands of volcanic origin, these unique island formations are surrounded by turquoise lagoons and coral reefs.
 There is also the highest concentration of marine lakes anywhere.
 These are isolated bodies of seawater that have been separated from the ocean by land barriers that sustain high endemism of populations which continue to yield new discoveries of species.

 Palau’s elusive sea cow, dugong, known locally as mesekiu, is Palau’s most endangered marine species.
 The recommended way of viewing these amazing creatures in waters established a Marine Mammal Sanctuary in 2010 is by air.